Lindsay Smith (rugby league): Early career

 In 2016, Smith represented the New South Wales under-16s team and won the NRL Schoolboy Cup with Westfields Sports High School.

 Smith represented the Australian Schoolboys in 2017.

 In March 2020, Smith signed a contract upgrade to join Penrith's top 30 squad for the 2021 and 2022 seasons.
 He joined the top 30 squad effective immediately in August 2020, following the departures of Kaide Ellis and Jed Cartwright from the club.

 2021

 In round 13 of the 2021 NRL season, Smith made his first grade debut for Penrith against the Wests Tigers at Leichhardt Oval.

 2022

 Smith managed to only make three appearances for the Penrith first grade side in 2022.
 Smith spent most of the year playing for the clubs NSW Cup team.
 On 25 September, he played for Penrith in the clubs NSW Cup Grand Final victory over Canterbury.

 2023

 On 18 February, Smith played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+Smith played 23 games for Penrith in the 2023 NRL season including the clubs 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.

+2024

+On 24 February, Smith played in Penrith's 2024 World Club Challenge final loss against Wigan.

+Smith played 27 matches with Penrith in the 2024 NRL season.
+On 6 October, he won the 2024 NRL Grand Final with Penrith, the fourth consecutive premiership victory for the club.

+At the end of the 2024 season, Smith played one game for the Australian national rugby league team against Tonga.

+2025

+Smith played 26 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+Smith played in Penrith's narrow preliminary final loss against Brisbane.